cmtoomey/archive-blog/_posts/2017-05-23-reacttableau.md

 # So, What is React?

-Everything you are about to see is Javascript, but don't worry, this is not like any Javascript you've worked with before. *This JS makes sense.* I believe that if you've spent any timein Tableau at all, you already know how to think in React (the code part will come with practice).
+Everything you are about to see is Javascript, but don't worry, this is not like any Javascript you've worked with before. *This JS makes sense.* I believe that if you've spent any timein Tableau at all, you already know how to think in React (and the code part will come with practice).

 In short, [React is a way to build User Interfaces.](https://facebook.github.io/react/) I'm not going to go into too many details about how it all works, there are enough tutorials out there.
 Here is what you need to know: